 Over the years, writing in a journal has been quite therapeutic for me personally.
 It has allowed me to express my thoughts and feelings without having to consider how they might be received by someone else.
 Scribbling down my thoughts on paper also makes it easier for me to evaluate them for truth, and to determine what, if anything, should be done with them.

 When we find ourselves in a state of ambivalence or indecision, journaling can be especially helpful.
 Whether it’s making a pros/cons list, creating an action plan to solve a problem or achieve a goal, or simply letting thoughts and ideas flow freely, putting thoughts into words helps us make sense out of them.

-Researchers believe that expressive writing may even improve immune function, increase IQ, help us heal from emotional trauma, reduce depression, increase productivity and cut down on visits to the doctor.
+Researchers believe that expressive writing may improve immune function, increase IQ, help us heal from emotional trauma, reduce depression, increase productivity, and cut down on visits to the doctor.
 Some evidence also suggests that having written goals increases our likelihood of achieving them.

-Spending time with our thoughts is a form of self-care, and having an outlet for our concerns and challenges prevents them from building up over time–and that reduces stress, which often carries negative health consequences.
+Spending time with our thoughts is a form of self-care, and having an outlet for our concerns and challenges prevents them from building up over time, thereby reducing stress, which often carries negative health consequences.